chapter 01

 Wendy Hodgson Senior Research Botanist and Herbarium Curator Emerita at Desert Botanical Garden

-When we collect these (botanical specimens), we won't know, how they'll be used in 20 years from now, 15 years from now, 100 years from now, who knows, they'll be around, they should be around for centuries.
+When we collect these (botanical specimens) we won't know how they'll be used in 20 years from now, 15 years from now, 100 years from now.
+Who knows.
+They'll be around, they should be around for centuries.

 02/06 Wendy Hodgson overlooking the grasslands north of Cerro Del Fresnal.